EU DisinfoLab 2024 Annual Conference

 This session addresses the intertwined challenges of health disinformation and climate disinformation.
 Inaccurate coverage discouraging life-saving vaccines, advertising unapproved medical supplements, or spreading lies about climate change and its impact on our existence will animate the conversation, highlighting the need for a unified response to protect public health and climate action initiatives.

-the World Health Organization (WHO) - Africa Infodemic Response Alliance
+The World Health Organization (WHO) - Africa Infodemic Response Alliance

 Aleksandra Atanasova